WHO WE ARE

 Welcome to the staff information page of Disability Rights Connecticut (DRCT).
 We hope that you will take a few minutes to learn about the disability and civil rights experience that staff bring to the organization.
 There may also be a few other interesting details, too!

-Gretchen in the Executive Director at Disability Rights Connecticut.
+Gretchen Knauff is the Executive Director at Disability Rights Connecticut.
 With the exception of a short period of time as a program auditor, Gretchen held various jobs at the State Office of Protection and Advocacy for Persons with Disabilities.
 In 1987, she began her tenure as an Information and Referral Specialist and later became a Management Analyst before advancing to the position of Assistant Director of the agency.
 Gretchen supervised the Advocacy Unit with direct supervision for the Assistive Technology and Voting programs focusing on the rights of persons with disabilities in these areas.
 She also directly supervised the advocacy program at Southbury Training School and has been active in Campaign 2020, a movement to close Southbury Training School and the regional centers run by the Department of Developmental Services.
 Gretchen is also excited to be working on Customized Employment and creating a new way of approaching employment for people with disabilities.

 Gretchen enjoys providing presentations and training on topics including the Americans with Disabilities Act, Assistive Technology, and the Voting Rights of people with disabilities.
 She was also a faculty member for Partners in Policymaking, an intense leadership training program for people with disabilities and family members.
 Gretchen was a member of a national committee that assisted other protection and advocacy agencies with addressing organizational capacity and development issues, chairing the committee for three years.
 Outside of the responsibilities of her daily job, Gretchen also taught a class on assistive technology for adults at a local community college.